Die Toten Hosen: 1982–1987

-In 1984 the band played a session on the BBC’s John Peel Show.
-EMI were displeased with the band’s high travel costs and by Norbert Hähnel publicly parodying their million-selling artist Heino at a Toten Hosen concert.
+In 1984, the band played a session on the BBC's John Peel Show.
+EMI were displeased with the band's high travel costs and by Norbert Hähnel publicly parodying their million-selling artist Heino at a Toten Hosen concert.
 Heino successfully obtained a court order to cease and desist.
 Die Toten Hosen left EMI and signed to Virgin Records.
 Their second album Unter Falscher Flagge (Under False Colours), was released in 1984.
 The title explained the front cover of the LP, which carried a picture of the band members dressed as pirates aboard a ship.
-The original back cover featured the skeleton of a dog sitting in front of a gramophone, a caricature of the His Master's Voice artwork used by EMI.
-Legal action by EMI prompted the album cover to be changed to the skeleton of an eagle, which, along with the Jolly Roger, became a band logo.
+The original back cover featured the skeleton of a dog sitting in front of a gramophone, a caricature of the His Master's Voice entertainment trademark.
+Legal action by EMI (who owned the rights to His Master's Voice in Europe at the time) prompted the album cover to be changed to the skeleton of an eagle, which, along with the Jolly Roger, became a band logo.

 In Spring 1985, the band toured France for the Goethe Institute and in Autumn they travelled to Hungary and Poland.
 In late 1985, Trini Trimpop moved from drumming for the band into their management, where he worked until 1992.
 Jakob Keusen briefly replaced him as the band's drummer before Wolfgang Rohde (Wölli) took over in January 1986.
-Rohde’s first concert was also the band’s first concert in front of a very large audience.
+Rohde's first concert was also the band's first concert in front of a very large audience.
 Along with Herbert Grönemeyer, Udo Lindenberg, Marius Müller-Westernhagen, BAP, the Rodgau Monotones and many others, they performed at the Anti-WAAhnsinns-Festival in July 1986 to protest the construction of the nearby Nuclear reprocessing plant Wackersdorf.

-In 1986, they recorded their third album, Damenwahl (Ladies’ Choice).
+In 1986, they recorded their third album, Damenwahl (Ladies' Choice).
 The Damenwahl tour was sponsored by the northern German condom manufacturer Fromms, who arranged for free samples to be scattered amongst the crowd.
-In 1987, the band celebrated its first chart success with the record Never Mind the Hosen, Here's Die Roten Rosen (Never mind the Trousers – Here’s the Red Roses) using the pseudonym Die Roten Rosen (The Red Roses).
+In 1987, the band celebrated its first chart success with the record Never Mind the Hosen, Here's Die Roten Rosen (Never mind the Trousers – Here's the Red Roses) using the pseudonym Die Roten Rosen (The Red Roses).
 The album contains rock versions of German 1960s pop songs.
-The name and cover art of the record are a parody of the LP Never Mind the Bollocks, Here’s the Sex Pistols by the Sex Pistols from 1977.
+The name and cover art of the record are a parody of Never Mind the Bollocks, Here's the Sex Pistols by the Sex Pistols (1977).